felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. Pass the Banana bag to the person on your left.
 1. The player draws 1 tile and tries to fit it into the crossword.
 They can rearrange the crossword as needed.
 1. If the player successfully places a tile, they pass the bag to the next person.
 Play continues clockwise.
-1. The goal is to empty the Banana bag within a pre-defined time limit (e.g., 1 hour).
+1. The goal is to empty the Banana bag within a pre-defined time limit (e.g., 1 hour), or to beat your fastest time.

 ## Additional Twists